Back to Customer Stories

 4. Tie updates to real outcomes—sign‑ups, pipeline, revenue—so it's easy to show what's working.

-5. Regular cadences stop decay and help you show up in both classic search and AI answers.
+5. Regular cadences stop content decay and improve both content refresh SEO performance and AI visibility across answer engines.

 Yes, there's a bit of setup.
 But it compounds fast: better rankings and steadier visibility.
 Start with one high‑impact template, prove it, then roll it out to more page types.
 Teams that audit their content strategically are set up to win in both traditional search and AI results.